-Adjusts the "A" variable tone generator amplitude from 0 to 8V Peak in a data entry window using the arrow keys, keypad, or spin knob.
-Pressing Enter completes the change and Esc cancels the entry.
+This key adjusts the "A" variable tone generator amplitude from 0 to 8V Peak in a data entry window using the arrow keys, keypad, or spin knob.
+Clicking Enter completes the change, and Esc cancels the entry.

 Tone A Frequency